maltorpro/microservice-shop-demo/README.md

 <b>Setup the Eclipse workspace.</b><br />
 Import the projects using the import "Existing Gradle Project" provided by the Eclipse-Buildship plugin.
-You can then build the projects by clicking on "Refresh Gradle Project" in the context menu of the project.
+You can build the projects by clicking on "Refresh Gradle Project" in the context menu of the project.

 ## Run the Application in Eclipse
-Open the "Boot Dashboard" view and start the applications the the following order:<br />
+Open the "Boot Dashboard" view and start the applications in the the following order:<br />
 <b>Infrastructure</b>
 1. config-server
 2. discover-server